tom2433/LiftTracker/README.md

 ## 08/03

 user shall view all set sections in all historical lift cards by pressing the "expand all" button at the top of the DisplayAllSetDataForSession.

+put the edit note button on the right side of the weight and rep/time entry textfields. try to mirror this UI in the set entry dialogs.